Our Bug-Out Boat and the Choices We Made

 1. They can only be serviced by pulling the boat out of the water.

 2. From what I have been told (and I may be mistaken) they are lubricated when the engine powers them.
-This means when the engine is off, there is no lubrication, which is why you are told to put them in gear to prevent the propellor from free-spinning.
+This means when the engine is off, there is no lubrication, which is why you are told to put them in gear to prevent the propeller from free-spinning.

 3. The casing for saildrives is usually made from aluminum.
 Should you have a stray current in your boat, or not enough zincs, this could result in corrosion of the saildrive housing and failure of the unit.
 A 5 to 8 centimeter stainless steel drive shaft would need a great deal of corrosion before it failed.

-Since we were replacing our engines with electric motors (we'll get to that below) we needed to be able to have the water turn our propellors, and that then turn the motors.
+Since we were replacing our engines with electric motors (we'll get to that below) we needed to be able to have the water turn our propellers, and that then turn the motors.
 Without lubrication, this would not be good.

 direct drive versus sail drive